Balloon Fetish

 - 03FetLife — kink community group sizes (community-size proxy)community-size proxy: an active but small looner community relative to mainstream kinks

-- 04Balloon fetishism — Wikipediahistory of the looner subculture, the 1976 first documented pen-pal community, popper / semi-popper / non-popper distinction, online-community origins, and the note that clinical research is limited
+- 04Balloon fetishism — Wikipediahistory of the looner subculture, the 1976 first documented pen-pal community, popper / semi-popper / non-popper distinction, online-community origins, the Clips4Sale 2024 regional search-ranking, and the note that clinical research is limited

 - 05Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 sexological catalogue, which documented object/material fetishes but did not name a balloon-specific interest